-Highlighting a selection of works that illuminate issues of vital importance to the LGBTQ+ movement
+Highlighting a selection of works that illuminate issues of vital importance to the LGBTQIA+ movement

 Since the 1969 Stonewall Uprising, Pride has expanded from a single day of demonstration to a month-long celebration of LGBTQ+ history and culture.
 While many in-person Pride marches and events have been postponed or made virtual this year, the need to celebrate and raise awareness about and for these communities remains.